 The structure shows an elephant drinking water from the ocean and the rock texture looks like actual elephant skin.
 The accuracy of the likeness is uncanny.
 Many people say it also has a resemblance to HP Lovecraft’s horrifying sea monster called Cthulhu, which has the face of an octopus.
-When you visit Elephant Rock in Heimaey Iceland you can be the judge of that.

 This natural phenomenon is located in the South Coast of Iceland and it’s at the western section of the island of Heimaey in the Westman Islands.
 Heimaey is the largest island from the island of the cluster that comprises the Westman Islands.
-The Westman Islands are a group of 15 islands and reefs that were formed from strong volcanic eruptions and turbulent underground sea activity.
+Westman Islands are a group of 15 islands and reefs that were formed from strong volcanic eruptions and turbulent underground sea activity.

 The rumored story is that Elephant Rock formed during one of Mount Eldfell’s many powerful volcanic explosions.
 After these eruptions, this famous basalt rock structure formed naturally from the slow cooling of advancing lava.
 It’s definitely a wonderful site to visit for anyone interested in geology and unique rock formations.

 Heimaey is the largest of the 15 islands that make up the Westman Islands.
 It has a total area of roughly 13 square kilometers, which is about 5 square miles.
-Heimaey Iceland is also the only inhabited island from the large island cluster and literally means Home Island.
+Heimaey is also the only inhabited island from the large island cluster and literally means Home Island.

-The best way to see Elephant Rock is from an RIB boat tour or ferry ride.
+The best way to see Elephant Rock is from a RIB boat tour or ferry ride.
 They happen at least five to six times throughout the day.
 If you are arriving from Reykjavík you can rent a car and drive on the Ring Road.
 The drive takes almost two hours to reach the harbor of Landeyjahöfn.
-Then you can be picked up and get as close as four nautical miles from the rock formation.
+Then you can be picked up and go as close as four nautical miles from the rock formation.
 This distance is close but far enough away to provide the best view of the whole structure.
 When you are in range, get your camera ready to capture amazing photos.

 After you have viewed Elephant Rock from the ocean on a boat tour you can go on a guided hiking tour.
 It is a wonderful opportunity to exercise, connect with nature, and take great scenic photos from the Elephant Head.
 Make sure you wear weather appropriate clothing and shoes and bring along refreshments like water for the long hike.
-The Elephant Rock hiking trail is one you’re sure to enjoy.

 The tours typically start at a stunning valley called Herjólfsdalur, which looks like an impressive rock wall amphitheater.
 Then you will walk to the top of Dalfihall Mountain and eventually reach Blátindur, the Blue Peak.
-This peak is the second-highest on the island of Heimaey.
+This peak is the second highest on the island of Heimaey.
 Next is the careful trek down to the sea cliffs of Halldórsskora and the final hike to reach the Elephants Head.